 - The products tested emitted more than 130 different volatile organic compounds (VOCs).
 Of these, “24 are classified as toxic or hazardous under U.S. federal laws, and each product emitted at least 1 of these compounds.”

 - The average product emitted more than 17 VOCs.
 Of these, 1 to 8 were toxic or hazardous.

 - Nearly half the products generated at least 1 of 4 carcinogenic air pollutants (acetaldehyde, 1,4-dioxane, formaldehyde, and methylene chloride).

 - Of all VOCs identified, only one was listed on a product label and only two were listed on any material safety data sheet (MSDS).

 - Products labeled as “green” or “natural” did not emit significantly fewer VOCs than other products.

 - Overall, “none of the products listed all chemicals emitted, and 14 of the product labels did not list ‘fragrance’ (or a similar word), yet this appears to comply with U.S. laws.”

 The researchers did not examine the possible risks of using scented products, but instead sought to better understanding product emissions and the broader implications.
 “Would listing all product chemicals, potentially hundreds, create false alarm?
 Or would listing some (but not all) ingredients create false assurance?” they ask.
 “With widespread attention to consumer products, these findings can contribute to further study and collaboration among scientists, policy makers, producers, and the public.”

-Tags: pollution, safety, consumer affairs, cancer
+Keywords: pollution, safety, consumer affairs, cancer, perfume, scented products

 Read the issue-related New York Times article "Domestic Detox: Extreme Home Cleaning."